Docker image

 Configuration

-• if the Enonic XP node is a pure master node, set the Java heap size to 75% of the available memory to the container
+• if the Enonic XP node is a pure master node, set the heap size to 75% of the available memory to the container

 • set minimum and maximum heap size to the same value